-The Committee has now reported twelve resolutions of inquiry.
-In the debate surrounding these most recent resolutions, proponents have accused the United States Government of abusing detainees in its custody and of capturing suspected terrorists and delivering them to countries for the purpose of torture.
+The Committee has reported twelve resolutions of inquiry.
+In the debate surrounding H. Res.
+624, proponents have accused the United States of abusing detainees in its custody.
 The accusations come despite President Bush's repeated assurances that the United States does not believe in the use of torture.
 In January of 2005, the President told the American people that, "Torture is never acceptable, nor do we hand over people to countries that do torture."
 Secretary of State Condoleezza Rice has likewise stated, without qualification, that, "The United States has not transported anyone, and will not transport anyone to a country when we believe he will be tortured.
-Where appropriate, the United States seeks assurances that transferred persons will not be tortured.'
+Where appropriate, the United States seeks assurances that transferred persons will not be tortured."